 Be careful about cashing in on investments and retirement accounts (like 401ks) because these can carry substantial tax consequences later on.
 It may also steer you off-track from the various goals you and your attorney discussed and place you in a higher income tax bracket, which carries a whole host of additional consequences.
 Also, keep in mind that you pay the IRS a penalty if you cash in on your 401k funds before reaching age 59 ½.
 If you are receiving some portion of your ex’s retirement accounts via a qualified domestic relations order (WRDO), you can place this into an IRA in your name and continue to defer paying taxes on the funds.

 Sticking to a solid plan for your financial goals during this time is extremely important, and your attorney can help guide you in the right direction.

 Many couples are concerned about the pending loss of the alimony tax deduction.
 Do not let this trick you into doing something drastic, like quitting your job in order to avoid paying alimony.
 Taking drastic actions like these can not only have obvious financial consequences, but they can land you in court and end up costing you even more in legal fees.

 As attorneys who regularly practice in this area, one mistake we frequently see clients tempted to make is holding onto the family home at all costs.
 While your home may seem like the biggest, most important asset in your life, keep in mind that trying to keep up with the mortgage and maintenance on your own may end up being too much.
 Some homes also end up in a negative equity situation, whereby you are stuck with a home that is worth less than what you owe on it.

 Holding onto your home may or may not be the right decision; just make sure that any big decision like this is thoroughly vetted with your attorney and others, such as your financial advisor so that you stay on track financially.

-Avoid Making Mistakes—Contact Our Illinois Divorce Attorneys Today
+Avoid Making Mistakes—Contact Our Schaumburg Divorce Attorneys Today